microsoft/TemplateStudio/docs/WPF/projectTypes/ribbon.md

 # Ribbon project type

 Adds a ribbon control from `Fluent.Ribbon` nuget package which consists of several tabs, grouped by functionality to represent the menu actions of an application.
+For more info on `Fluent.Ribbon` see https://fluentribbon.github.io/.

-Ribbon control is placed on the `ShellWindow` and the DataContext of this Ribbon control is the `ShellViewModel`, but most of times, the ribbon tabs should be configured from active pages, to solve this Ribbon projects has infrastructure to add Ribbon tabs from pages and also add Groups to the main tab in the Ribbon control.
+The Ribbon control is placed on the `ShellWindow` and the DataContext of this Ribbon control is the `ShellViewModel`, but most of times, the ribbon tabs should be configured from active pages, to solve this Ribbon projects has infrastructure to add Ribbon tabs from pages and also add Groups to the main tab in the Ribbon control.

 This doc covers how to add these options from a MasterDetail page in a Ribbon project.